jkreucher/BlackPillFromScratch/README.md

 sudo ln -s /usr/share/gcc-arm-none-eabi-<version>-x86_64-linux/bin/arm-none-eabi-objcopy /usr/bin/arm-none-eabi-objcopy
 ```

 When running `arm-none-eabi-gdb` you might encounter problems with missing libraries.
-This can be fixed my linking to a newer version
+This can be fixed by linking to a newer version
 ```
 sudo apt install libncurses-dev sudo ln -s /usr/lib/x86_64-linux-gnu/libncurses.so.6 /usr/lib/x86_64-linux-gnu/libncurses.so.5